Loading…

 The early arcs (roughly chapters 1-50) are well-constructed but are building toward something rather than fully delivering it.
 The series becomes most interesting when the death-copy mechanic starts interacting with other extraordinary abilities.
 Give it at least 50 chapters before evaluating whether the series works for you.

-No anime adaptation of SSS-Class Suicide Hunter has been announced as of mid-2026.
+No anime adaptation of SSS-Class Suicide Hunter has been announced as of July 2026.
 The recommendation stands regardless: the gradual mechanic reveal across the early chapters is a different experience than any future adaptation will deliver, and the manhwa is available to read now.

 Where do I start?